filipekiss/nvim/README.md

+> This is my old configuration.
+I decided to start a new one, making it fully in
+> Lua.

+> You can check my new configuration on [filipekiss/nvim.lua](https://github.com/filipekiss/nvim.lua)

 # Kiss' Neovim Files

-> My neovim configuration

 ###### ⚠️ This configuration is not intended to be used with Vim.
 My daily editor is NeoVim and Vim is left as vanilla as it can be on my machines. ⚠️